Away With The Steiners

 Bimmah Sinkhole.

-How to find Bimmah Sinkhole
+Getting to Bimmah Sinkhole

 It is easy to find just off the highway from Sur and it is literally right next to the carpark (no hiking required for this one!).

-Wadi Tiwi – Best Wadis in Oman
+Wadi Tiwi: Best Wadis in Oman

 Donkeys wandering in the village of Tiwi.

-How to get to Wadi Tiwi
+Getting to Wadi Tiwi

 On the road in Oman.